Neurarian/ags-bar/README.md

 mv ags-bar ~/.config/astal
 ```

-For the color generation to work, run this command to create the necessary additional directories:
+For the color generation with the end-4-scripts to work, run this command to create the necessary additional directories:

 ```console
 mkdir -p $XDG_STATE_HOME/astal/{scss,user} $XDG_CACHE_HOME/astal/user/generated